bacoords/feeds/readme.txt

 = How long are feed items kept? =

-Feed items are automatically deleted after 30 days by default.
-You can customize this using the `feeds_retention_days` filter.
-Favorited items are never deleted.
+Feed items are automatically deleted after they've

 = Can I use this without the WordPress admin? =